 Be encouraging.
 Focus attention on what your child can do, not on limitations.
 Involve teachers, school nurses, coaches, relatives and friends in helping your child manage asthma.

-Encourage normal play and activity.
-Don't limit your child's activities out of fear of an asthma attack — work with your child's doctor to control exercise-induced symptoms.
+Encourage typical play and activity.
+Don't limit your child's activities out of fear of an asthma attack — work with your child's provider to control exercise-induced symptoms.